Who would have expected to discover Singapore's oldest Hindu temple right in the middle of Chinatown?

 Visiting the temple

-In the early evening, priests, worshippers, and musicians take part in age-old rituals and present beautifully-arranged offerings to their gods.
+As evening falls, priests, worshippers, and musicians take part in age-old rituals and present beautifully arranged offerings to their gods.
 These offerings are carefully selected according to what they symbolize.
 For instance, mango and coconut leaves are signs of purity, and bananas symbolize abundance.
-Worshipers always walk in a clockwise direction in the temple, for an odd number of times, in order to have good luck.
+Worshipers always walk in a clockwise direction in the temple for an odd number of times to bring good luck.

 The gopura

-Although not every one is painted like this one, every gopura is made from sandstone, soapstone or granite, and every oneo is intricately carved with Hindu deities and mythological beasts.
-Gopuram are always pyramid-shaped, tapering straight up toward the sky.
+Although they are not all painted like this one, every gopura is made from sandstone, soapstone, or granite, and each is intricately carved with Hindu deities and mythological beasts.
+Gopurams are always pyramid-shaped, tapering straight up toward the sky.

 Important gods